madgen/madgen.github.io/posts/2018-01-08-Comonadic-Cellular-Christmas-Tree.markdown

     reverse (take (halfWidth - 1) ls) ++ a : take (halfWidth - 1) rs
 ```

-Although I like `Int`s as much as the next version, asterisks, pluses, and x
+Although I like `Int`s as much as the next person, asterisks, pluses, and x
 make better tree ornaments.

 ```haskell